nerves-project/boardid/README.md

   script     Run a script to get the ID (Specify script with '-f') uboot_env  Read a U-Boot environment (file '-f', offset '-k', length '-l') and use the
              variable '-u', defaults to values from '/etc/fw_env.config'

+Supported binary to text conversions: hex                   Convert to a lower case hex string (default) uppercase_hex         Convert to a upper case hex string lowercase_hex         Convert to a lower case hex string decimal               Interpret bytes in little endian and output as a decimal big_endian_decimal    Interpret bytes in big endian and output as a decimal little_endian_decimal Interpret bytes in little endian and output as a decimal text                  Copy bytes directly like they are already text
 ```

 ## Example